 Why subscribe?

-This Substack newsletter is for people who want to help reduce the toxicity of our us-vs-them divides in America.
+This newsletter is for people who want to help reduce the toxicity of our us-vs-them divides in America.
 I think you’ll get value out of it if any of the following are true:

 • You’re worried about toxic us-vs-them anger in America and want ideas on what you can do to help with that problem.